lostintransaction/lostintransaction.github.io/_src/posts/2014-04-17-generating-a-vanity-address.md

-The following Racket function `get-vanity-addr` repeatedly generates a random private key, converts it to an address, and checks if the prefix of the address matches the specified "vanity" substring.
+The following Racket function `get-vanity-addr` repeatedly generates a random private key, converts it to an address, and checks if the prefix of the address matches the input "vanity" substring.
 If no matching address is found after the specified number of `tries` (default is 1,000,000 tries), the function gives up.
 Otherwise, the function returns the raw private key, the WIF private key, and the